WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 For dynamic blocks, the `save` callback function can return just `null`, which tells the editor to save only the block delimiter comment (along with any existing [block attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/)) to the database.
 These attributes are then passed into the server-side rendering callback, which will determine how to display the block on the front end of your site. **When `save` is `null`, the Block Editor will skip the [block markup validation process](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation)**, avoiding issues with frequently changing markup.

 Blocks with dynamic rendering can also save an HTML representation of the block as a backup.
-If you provide a server-side rendering callback, this HTML will be replaced with the output of your callback, but will be rendered if your block is deactivated or your render callback is removed.
+If you provide a server-side rendering callback, this HTML will be replaced with the output of your callback, but will be rendered if your block is deactivated (the plugin that registers the block is uninstalled) or your render callback is removed.

 In some cases, the block saves an HTML representation of the block and uses a dynamic rendering to fine-tune this markup if some conditions are met.
 Some examples of core blocks using this approach are:
 - The [`cover`](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/cover) block saves a [full HTML representation of the block in the database](https://github.com/WordPress/gutenberg/blob/trunk/packages/block-library/src/cover/save.js).
 This markup is processed via a [`render_callback`](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/cover/index.php#L74) when requested to do some PHP magic that dynamically [injects the featured image if the "use featured image" setting is enabled](https://github.com/WordPress/gutenberg/blob/22741661998834e69db74ad863705ee2ce97b446/packages/block-library/src/cover/index.php#L16).